grest/esphome-components/README.md

 - Prepare packages for ready made boards (like UltimateReader) with displays, leds etc.
 - Aggresive cleanup of wmbusmeters classes/structs
 - Refactor traces/logs
-- Add esp-idf support for CC1101 (only arduino works now)
+- Add esp-idf support for CC1101 (only arduino framework supported now)

 # DONE:
 - Reuse CRCs and frame parsers from wmbusmeters